kornls/ytrules/index.md

 8. DO NOT message the owner and/or the mods directly.
 Please go to #create-ticket instead.
 Violation of this rule will result in a 3-day mute.
 9. Do not spam outside of #spam.
 Doing so will lead you to a warn, mute, kick and permanent ban.
-10. Do not say "Chat is dead".
-It is considered an insult to the server and you will be warned and muted respectively.
-11. Do not hack or pretend to hack the server members without permission from the owners.
+10. Do not hack or pretend to hack the server members without permission from the owners.
 Doing so will result in a mute.

 ## SECTION 2 — COUNTING RULES